 The room has complimentary toiletries, Flat-TV and free wifi (the wifi was terrible).

 We got the double room with a view on the sea, perfect to unwind after a day of visiting.

 The price of the rooms includes a delicious locally-sourced breakfast buffet.
 The buffet consists of fresh fruits, yummy prosciutto, cheeses, a variety of breads and pastries, smoked salmon, eggs and much more.

 If you are looking for a restaurant for either lunch or dinner, the hotel restaurant offers a classic French cuisine with a modern touch.

-The bar of the hotel is THE talk of the town, and quite frankly one of the best terraces we have visited.
-The bar, Devil’s Trill, is located on the second floor and it is distributed into 3 terraces with astonish views of the Square.
+The bar of the hotel is THE talk of the town, and quite frankly one of the best terraces we have ever visited.
+The bar, Devil’s Trill, is located on the second floor of the hotel and it is distributed into 3 terraces with astonish views of the Square.
 The long picnic tables come with plenty of board games for you to play with and helping you spend the night awake at the bar.
 As per the drinks, I had one of the best gin and tonic ever.
 The bar also offers craft beers concocted by JAŠA, the hotel designer.